aszymik/ATAC-STARR-seq-CNN/README.md

-  --dropout-fc FLOAT    Dropout of fully-connected layers, default value is 0.5 --weight-decay FLOAT  Weight decay, default value is 0.0001 --momentum FLOAT      Momentum, default value is 0.1
+  --dropout-fc FLOAT    Dropout of fully-connected layers, default value is 0.5 --weight-decay FLOAT  Weight decay, default value is 0.0001 --momentum FLOAT      Momentum, default value is 0.1 --no_random_noise     Not replacing Ns in the sequence with random nucleotides, default: False
 ```

 If we just want to use a different fasta files, without modifying the training params, you can simply run: